bucketco/bucket-javascript-sdk/packages/cli/README.md

 ## Model Context Protocol

 The Model Context Protocol (MCP) is an open protocol that provides a standardized way to connect AI models to different data sources and tools.
-In the context of Bucket, MCP enables your development environment to understand your feature flags, their states, and their relationships within your codebase.
+In the context of Bucket, MCP enables your code editor to understand your feature flags, their states, and their relationships within your codebase.
 This creates a seamless bridge between your feature management workflow and AI-powered development tools.
+The MCP server is hosted by Bucket, so it's very easy to get started.

 _**Note: The Bucket MCP server is now remote hosted and the `mcp` command has been repurposed to help you connect to the new server.**_